AstroPilot-AI/DenarioExamplePapers/README.md

 - [Mapping the Diversity of the Black Hole-Stellar Mass Relation Across Cosmological and Feedback Parameter Space](papers/astro/Project5/Example.pdf)

 - [Mapping Star Formation Quenching Efficiency Across Feedback and Cosmological Parameter Space with CAMELS Simulations](papers/astro/Project6/Example.pdf)

+## Contributing

+If you generate an interesting article with [Denario](https://github.com/AstroPilot-AI/Denario) please feel free to open a pull request with the full project files (including code and latex files), and we will consider to include it among the current examples.

+## License

+To be chosen.